 2023: Humphrey Nyambiya, visiting PhD student, co-supervised by Louise Le Meillour

-2022: Pauline Poujois, MSc intern supervised by Louise Le Meillour
+2022: Pauline Poujois (National Institute of Applied Sciences, France), MSc intern supervised by Louise Le Meillour